-After the events of the morning of July 1, 1916, such had then been the dire condition of the attacking British forces that it had been feared that any German counter-assault might well annihilate what had managed to survive of the British Expeditionary Force on the Somme.
+After the events of the morning of July 1, 1916, and the evacuation of Private Lane with a myriad of other wounded from the forward areas, such had then been the dire condition of the British forces that it had been feared that any German counter-assault might well annihilate what had managed to survive of the British Expeditionary Force on the Somme.

 The few remnants of the Newfoundland Battalion - and of the other depleted British units - had thus remained in the trenches perhaps fearing the worst, and at night searching for the wounded and burying the dead.
-It was to be July 6 before the Newfoundlanders were to be relieved from the forward area and to be ordered withdrawn to Englebelmer.
+It was to be July 6 before the Newfoundlanders would be relieved from the forward area and ordered withdrawn to Englebelmer.